scc-tw/cplusplus-ci/README.md

     - `clang++-21`

 2. [ghcr.io/mattkretz/cplusplus-ci/latest](https://github.com/users/mattkretz/packages/container/package/cplusplus-ci%2Flatest)
     This container builds upon the base image.
-In addition it has GCC 15 and GCC trunk installed in `/opt/gcc-15` and `/opt/gcc-master`, respectively.
+In addition, GCC 15 and GCC master are installed in `/opt/gcc-15` and `/opt/gcc-master`, respectively.
     GCC is compiled from Git (`releases/gcc-15` and `master` branches).
+Both installations support `-m32` and `-mx32` builds.

     In this image `gcc`/`g++` defaults to GCC 15.